jianhuizhai/PostProcessing/Matplotlib/paper/README.md

 Discrete Dislocation Dynamics (DDD)
 ====================================

-1. kinetic_energy.py is used to plot kinetic energy as a fuction of time and with a insered small amplification graph (DDD).
+1. kinetic_energy.py is used to plot kinetic energy as a fuction of time and with a inserted small amplification graph (DDD).

 2. velocity_distribution.py is used to plot velocity distribution.